Act, Think or Abstain: Complexity-Aware Adaptive Inference for Vision-Language-Action Models: METHOD

-This approach forces the MLP to learn a robust decision boundary for tasks that are neither fully known nor completely new, effectively supervising the model to trigger additional reasoning when direct execution confidence is compromised.
+Here, $\mathbf{z}_{ID}$ and $\mathbf{z}_{OOD}$ denote features sampled from the successful and failed reference subsets of $\mathcal{D}$, respectively.
+This approach forces the MLP to learn a robust decision boundary for tasks neither fully familiar nor entirely novel.

-\textbf{Baseline MLP Training}: To quantify the efficacy of our system, we also train an MLP directly on the concatenated raw embeddings:
+\textbf{Baseline MLP Training}: To quantify the efficacy of our system, we train an MLP directly on the concatenated embeddings $\mathbf{z}_{fused}$.
 To ensure a fair comparison, the baseline utilizes the same mixup strategy and a comparable lightweight architecture with two hidden layers of size 512 and 128, batch normalization, and dropout.
-We maintain the same learning rate of $10^{-3}$ with early stopping on the identical validation set.
+We maintain the same learning rate of $10^{-3}$ with early stopping on the same internal held-out subset.
+We additionally train the same architecture on PCA-reduced fused features, isolating the contribution of the density estimators from that of dimensionality reduction.